 A popularly growing cause of sewage pipe overflows is grease.
 Grease builds up in the pipe and blocks the normal water flow.
 Also, it causes the pipes to get damaged slowly.
 These unfortunate occurrences can cause a health hazard.

 So, as a family person, you will have to make sure that the sewage system is working in top condition.
-And a step for making it happen is installing a grease trap.
+A step for making it happen is installing a grease trap.

 Grease Management & Advice for Business Owners